The Skyline College Learning Center (TLC) offers student-centered, peer-based learning

 - Option A: Students taking this option must enroll in and complete the LSKL 110 Tutor Training

-- Option B: Students taking this option may opt out of enrolling in LSKL 110 in favor of completing
+- Option B: Students with extenuating circumstances may be given permission to opt out of enrolling

 Graduate Tutors are tutors with a bachelor's degree or higher in the discipline for